-- 13. Land Acquisition and Stewardship 2012 (Countywide): \$12,915,000 has been approved for acquisition of parkland and/or parkland rights, including easements.
+- 14. Land Acquisition and Stewardship 2012 (Countywide): \$12,915,000 has been approved for acquisition of parkland and/or parkland rights, including easements.
 Stewardship includes projects that support the approved Natural and Cultural Resource Management Plans and/or county's environmental or cultural resource initiatives, Hidden Pond Nature Center for shelter and parking, and the Sully Woodlands Environmental Education Center.
-Additional projects include land acquisition, energy management, and Natural and Cultural Resources. - 14.
+Additional projects include land acquisition, energy management, and Natural and Cultural Resources. - 15.
 Natural and Cultural Resource Stewardship 2016 (Countywide): \$7,692,000 has been approved for planning, design and/or construction of capital projects which carry out the Park Authority's stewardship mission, support the approved Natural and Cultural Resource Management Plans and/or County's environmental or cultural resource initiatives.
-Projects include repairs and restoration to Colvin Run Mill Miller's House and Millrace, funding to support Historic Structures Curator Program, a History and Archaeology Collections Facility to properly curate and store history, and Sully Historic Site restoration projects. - 15.
+Projects include repairs and restoration to Colvin Run Mill Miller's House and Millrace, funding to support Historic Structures Curator Program, a History and Archaeology Collections Facility to properly curate and store history, and Sully Historic Site restoration projects. - 16.
 New Park Development 2016 (Countywide): \$19,820,000 has been approved for construction of new park facilities where none existed before to meet new demand or to provide additional functionality or enhance planned capacity to an existing facility or space.
-Projects include developing a local park in Baileys, an area of park service level deficiency, picnic shelters at Lee District Family Recreation Area, new Baseball Diamond Complex to support countywide use/tournaments, and Park Development at Laurel Hill Park. - 16.
-Park and Building Renovations 2008 (Countywide): \$30,711,192 has been approved for replacement of aging roofs, HVAC, and pool systems for RECenters built in the 1980s and 1990s.
-These RECenters include Spring Hill, Lee District, Oak Marr, and Providence.
-An engineering study to assess renewal requirements for Mount Vernon RECenter and Ice Rink which opened in 1981 is complete.
-Recent improvements include: replacement of the 41-year-old train track at Burke Lake Park, parking and entrance improvements at Spring Hill, irrigation system at Jefferson Golf Course, and renovation at Ossian Hall Park and Kings Park.
-These improvements will renew these facilities and extend their service life.

-- 17. Park Improvement Fund (Countywide): The Park Improvement Fund was established under the provisions of the Park Authority Act for improvements to the agency's revenue-generating facilities and parks, as well as to various park sites.
+Projects include developing a local park in Baileys, an area of park service level deficiency, picnic shelters at Lee District Family Recreation Area, new Baseball Diamond Complex to support countywide use/tournaments, and Park Development at Laurel Hill Park. - 17.
+Park Improvement Fund (Countywide): The Park Improvement Fund was established under the provisions of the Park Authority Act for improvements to the agency's revenue-generating facilities and parks, as well as to various park sites.
 Through a combination of grants, proffers, easement fees, telecommunications leases, transfers from the Revenue and Operating Fund, and donations, this fund provides for park improvements.
 These funds are managed by projects that the Park Authority Board approves.
 Project funding is appropriated at the fiscal year-end, consistent with the level of revenue received during that fiscal year.
-The current Revised Budget for this Fund is \$22,200,449. - 18.
+The current Revised Budget for this Fund is \$21,827,115. - 18.
 Park Infrastructure Improvements 2016 (Countywide): \$7,000,000 has been redirected to support infrastructure improvements at Park properties throughout the County.
-This funding was approved as part of the 2016 Park Bond and was originally proposed to support renovations to the Events Center at the Workhouse Arts Center, which is now on hold.
-Funding for this project is supported by the 2016 Park Bond referendum. - 19.
+This funding was approved as part of the 2016 Park Bond and was originally proposed to support renovations to the Events Center at the Workhouse Arts Center, which is now on hold. - 19.
 Park Renovations and Upgrades 2016 (Countywide): \$53,266,663 has been approved to fund repair and replacement/improvements to existing park facilities to maintain designed capacity or retrofit obsolete facilities and bring them up to contemporary standards and codes.
 Renovations can extend the design life of facilities and can include infrastructure additions and modifications.
 Projects include critical system-wide renovation and lifecycle needs such as playground replacements, lighting and irrigation systems, picnic shelters, roof replacements, parking, roads, entrances, RECenters System-wide lifecycle replacements, the Mount Vernon RECenter renewal/replacement, Area 1 Maintenance Facility Replacement, and Energy Management Enhancements.

-PROJECT COST SUMMARIES FAIRFAX COUNTY PARK AUTHORITY (\$000's)
+Project Cost Summaries Park Authority (\$000's)